astralarya/patterns-make/c++project/README.md

     myprog --usage

 The project compiles in the hash and branch of the current HEAD, as well as the status and diff of the index file verses the current HEAD at the time of compilation.
-Note that this functionality only tracks changes while inside a git repository, so modifying the project after unpacking the result of `make tar` will not track any changes until a new git repository is initialized.

 You can view this information with

     myprog -#